 What follows below is the 1955 day-by-day performance itinerary of Elvis Presley and his band as they traveled across the U.S.A., with location and venue listed in most cases.
 The series of “record sleeves” shown in the right-hand column are all bootleg editions — i.e., composites made by fans in later years using the RCA and Sun logos with Elvis photos from the 1950s.
 They are used here only as photographic illustrations to accompany the issue date of the 1955 Elvis songs indicated.

 See also at this website, “Elvis Riles Florida, 1955-56″ and “Drew Pearson on Elvis, 1956” (video).
-For additional stories on music and noted performers at this website see the “Annals of Music” category page.
-Thanks for visiting – and if you like what you see here, please consider supporting this website.
+Another Elvis-related story – “They Go To Graceland: Elvis Home a Big Draw” – explores the history and some recent notable visitors to Presley’s Graceland estate in Tennessee.
+For additional stories on music and noted performers see the “Annals of Music” category page.
+Thanks for visiting – and if you like what you find here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Appearances & Performances